igrr/esp32-cam-demo/README.md

 | Time to output one QVGA line 320 pixels / 640 bytes | 64us | 32us | 16us |
 | Time to output whole QVGA frame of 153,600 bytes | 27.6ms | 13.8ms | 6.9ms |

 Note that OV7725 is transmitting two bytes per pixel, so the whole QVGA (320x240 pixels) image takes 153,600 bytes.
-The [esp32-cam-demo](https://github.com/igrr/esp32-cam-demo) application is currently set up to retrieve images in YUV format.
+This application is currently set up to retrieve images in YUV format.
 First byte contains Y (luminance) component, the second byte contains UV (chrominance).
 Application is discarding chrominance byte and saving only the luminance to get gray scale image.
 As result the image that finally makes to the frame buffer on ESP32 takes 76,800 bytes (half of 153,600 bytes).

-The best way to verify timing of signals is with a scope.
-If you do not have one, then you can still check the millisecond clock printed out on the log.
+Use scope of logic analyzer to verify timing of signals.
+If you do not any, then you can still check the millisecond clock printed out on the log.

 ```
 D (122913) camera: Waiting for VSYNC